OBSESSIVE COMPULSIVE DISORDER (OCD)

 - Do home visits and other out-of-the-office sessions when needed

 The most effective treatment for OCD is Cognitive Behavior Therapy (CBT) including Exposure and Response Prevention (EX/RP).
-I will help guide you in exposure therapy so you can face your worries and resist doing compulsions and behaviors that you feel that you "have to" do.
+We will help guide you in exposure therapy so you can face your worries and resist doing compulsions and behaviors that you feel that you "have to" do.

 We will collaborate together to do exposures at a pace that is tailored to you in order to most successfully cope with OCD.
 By gradually confronting your obsessional thoughts without doing rituals or avoidance you will retrain your body and brain to tolerate OCD and have a more meaningful, successful life, no longer feeling imprisoned by OCD.

-I will also teach you other Cognitive Behavior Therapy (CBT) techniques to help cope with OCD, such as becoming a "thought detective" to recognize your own unhelpful ways of thinking and modifying them to more helpful ones (cognitive restructuring), understanding that just because you have a thought or feeling does not necessarily make them true, providing ways to see thoughts as "just thoughts" (thought defusion), and doing exercises that can help you more purposely be in the present moment rather than get stuck in the past or wrapped up in the future (mindfulness).
+We will also teach you other Cognitive Behavior Therapy (CBT) techniques to help cope with OCD, such as becoming a "thought detective" to recognize your own unhelpful ways of thinking and modifying them to more helpful ones (cognitive restructuring), understanding that just because you have a thought or feeling does not necessarily make them true, providing ways to see thoughts as "just thoughts" (thought defusion), and doing exercises that can help you more purposely be in the present moment rather than get stuck in the past or wrapped up in the future (mindfulness).

-I have extensive experience working with a wide range of OCD such as:
+We have extensive experience working with a wide range of OCD such as: